nus-cs2103-AY2425S1/ip/docs/README.md

 - List all tasks.
 - Automatic saving of tasks.
 - User-friendly interface with snoozing and task search.
-- Exiting the application via a simple command.
+- Exiting the application with a simple command.

 ---